 Organic extraction methods, such as with phenol or chloroform, are the least scalable as they require a lot of manual processing.

 Spin columns can support some high-throughput workflows, but the need for centrifugation necessitates manual rather than robotic handling, which can limit scale and throughput.

-Magnetic bead-based methods are the most amenable to automated, high-throughput testing workflows and are generally the ones which are recommended for SARS-CoV-2 testing by the CDC .
+Magnetic bead-based methods are the most amenable to automated, high-throughput testing workflows and are generally the ones that are recommended for SARS-CoV-2 testing by the CDC.3

 Consideration 5: What is the turnaround time?